 Dow is partnering with Fuenix for the supply of a new feedstock made from recycled plastic waste, to produce new Dow polymers.
 The process breaks down mixed waste plastics into their original form to manufacture virgin polymers.
 The polymers produced will be identical to products from traditional feedstocks and can be used in the same applications.

-This suite of products enables the recycling of previously hard to recycle products, for example, those that combine different materials that have traditionally been hard to separate and break down.
-Dow’s work in this area is now allowing us to recycle a broader mix of plastic waste and allowing recyclers to enhance the quality and therefore value of the recycled material and end application.
+Dow offers products to support the recycling of previously hard to recycle products, for example, with the use of RETAIN™ Polymer Modifier multi-layer barrier films can be recycled.
+Dow’s work in this area is broadening the mix of plastic waste that can be recycled and allowing recyclers to enhance the quality and therefore value of the recycled material and end-use application.

 Dow is passionate about advancing recycling capabilities.
 We design products for recyclability.
 We innovate recycling technologies.
 We find new ways to incorporate recycled content into the resins we sell.
 All to increase the amount of plastic recycled and reused worldwide.